Australian Standards AS 3740 states that:

-Note the waterproofing membrane can be installed on top of the screed or below the screed.
+Note the waterproofing membrane can be installed on top of the screed, below the screed or both.
 This is a much discussed topic.
-AS3740 states the membrane is to go under the screed, but manufacturers of tiling products often recommend to go over.
+Waterproofing below and above the screed is the preferred solution/ Click picture to enlarge.

 Recommended minimum fall is 1:80, or 12.5mm over 1 metre.
 A pingpong ball should roll towards the drain.